jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Ashiko, Yokashi, Takira, Kiriko, Shishito, Katako
     *   **Female:** Fuho, Miho, Shiko, Niko, Kiko, Tato
+    *   **Second names:** Halflings have true patrilineal surnames of the form [Given Name] [Family]-zu.
+Examples of major clans are Teteko, Atana, and Kariko.

 ### Dark Elves

 ![Dark Elf portrait](DARKELF.png "Dark Elf portrait")

 *   **Physical Description:** Dark Elves are of average height, slender, with dark gray to bluish purple skin.
+*   **Lifespan:** Dark Elves reach adulthood at 22 years, middle age at 44 years, elderhood at 66 years, and usually die by 88 years.
+They can live up to 121 years.
 *   **Homeland:** Their homeland is the volcanic taiga province of Valorgale.
 *   **Culture:** Dark Elven culture is steeped in secrecy and clan loyalty.
 *   **Disposition:** Perspectives on the Yargyez Empire vary widely across clans: some are loyal to the Yargyez, and others are outright Archon worshipping revivalists.